 Basic Function and Responsibilities

-Responsible for coordinating Jail policies and procedures relating to inmates with disabilities, inmate programs access relating to its policies and procedures as well as state and federal laws relating to inmates with disabilities, filing all necessary reports, and providing consultative services to jail staff.
+- Coordinates Jail policies and procedures relating to adults in custody with disabilities; programs access relating to its policies and procedures, as well as state and federal laws relating to adults in custody with disabilities; files all necessary reports; and provides consultative services to jail staff.

-The scope of responsibility includes Clackamas County jail staff, as well as inmate access to programs and facilities.
+The Jail ADA Coordinator's scope of responsibility includes Clackamas County jail staff, as well as access for adults in custody to programs and facilities.

-The Clackamas County Jail is responsible for ensuring all staff within the Clackamas County Jail understand Clackamas County Sheriff's Office full commitment to implementing federal law and jail policy assuring nondiscrimination for staff, inmates and the public on the basis of disability.
+The Clackamas County Jail is responsible for ensuring all staff within the Clackamas County Jail understand the Clackamas County Sheriff's Office's full commitment to implementing federal law and jail policy assuring nondiscrimination for staff, adults in custody, and the public on the basis of disability.